top of page

 read more

-English first people covers the study of First Peoples literature, oral traditions, and reconciliation, primarily in Canada and British Columbia.
-It emphasizes themes common in First Peoples texts (like land connection and identity) and the importance of oral traditions, The curriculum focuses on understanding these texts, following proper rules for engagement, and learning communication skills to support connection between Indigenous and non-Indigenous communities
+English first people covers the study of First Peoples literature, oral traditions .
+Mainly in Canada and BC It emphasizes themes common in First Peoples oral and written lituremre (like land connection and identity) and the importance of oral traditions, The English Frist People curriculum focuses on understanding these texts, following proper rules for engagement between Indigenous and non-Indigenous communities

 what can student expect